Your travel guide dog

 Just a moment, Rover is fetching your perfect trip.

 While it’s the second smallest in size, Europe packs the most punch per square mile of any of the seven continents.
 With 50 countries occupying a space smaller than Antarctica, its cultural and geographic diversity is remarkable.
-Travelers are presented with almost limitless options in what to see and do.
+Travelers are presented with almost limitless options with things to see and do.